rust-lang/rustc-dev-guide/src/git.md

 On the one hand, you lose track of the steps in which changes were made, but the history becomes easier to work with.

-You also may want to squash just the last few commits together, possibly because they only represent "fixups" and not real changes.
+You also may want to squash just the last few commits together.
 For example, `git rebase --interactive HEAD~2` will allow you to edit the two commits only.

 ## No-Merge Policy